prestia/mediumtonys/_posts/2023-9-3-beat-faqs.md

 ## Timing belt

-Honda recommendat that the Beat's timing belt is changed every 100,000 km or 62,000 mi.
+Honda recommends that the Beat's timing belt is changed every 100,000 km (≈62,000 mi).
 However, a broken timing belt can lead to catastrophic damage to your hard-to-source 3-cylinder engine.

 As a result, most Beat owners recommend changing the timing belt as soon as possible if you don't have records of it being recently changed.
 When changing the timing belt, you should also change the water pump, idler pulley, and tensioner pulley.